 The conventional treatment for dysmenorrhoea is generally non-steroidal anti-inflammatory drugs, which can take the edge of the pain, but do little to correct the underlying cause and in some women are simply ineffective.

 According to Chinese Medicine, pain occurs when qi (energy) becomes blocked and leads to pain.
-Acupuncture for painful periods, combined with herbal medicine if necessary, can be extremely effective and can help to reduce symptoms and reliance on analgesics.
+Acupuncture for painful periods can be extremely effective and can help to reduce symptoms and reliance on analgesics.